GURI-VIRK/Multi-Pong-Game/README.md

 ## About
 Simple ***Multiplayer Pong Game*** using python

-## Built With
+## Prerequisites
 - [Turtle Library](https://docs.python.org/3/library/turtle.html).

+## Installation
+- to run the app on your machine, all what you need are the prerequisites mentioned above...

 ## Support
-- The email which is located in GitHub profile.
+The email which is located in GitHub profile.

+## Developer
+Dietist-App is developed by Gurbakhshish Virk.